Wisconsin judge rules that absentee voting van used in 2022 was illegal

 The judge said his ruling wasn’t a determination on whether mobile voting sites were a good idea or not.
 That is up to the Legislature to decide, Gasiorkiewicz said.

 The Wisconsin Elections Commission and the state Department of Justice, which represented it in the lawsuit, did not return messages seeking comment on whether the decision will be appealed.
-McMenamin was in a meeting Tuesday and did not return a message seeking comment.
+McMenamin said the decision was being reviewed and next steps would be more clear next week.

 Early in-person absentee voting in Wisconsin for the municipal spring election begins Feb.
 6. The presidential primary is April 2, with absentee voting allowed two weeks before it.